DataDog/documentation/content/en/security_platform/cspm/_index.md

 Send real-time notifications when a failed finding is generated for a detection rule, so that your teams can take action to mitigate the risk.
 Notifications can be sent to Slack, email, PagerDuty, webhooks, and more.

-Use template variables and Markdown to customize the notification messages.
-Edit, disable, and delete existing notification rules, or create new rules based on severity and rule type.

-Use template variables and Markdown to customize the notification messages.
-Edit, disable, and delete existing notification rules, or create new rules and define the logic for when the notification is triggered based on severity and rule type.
+Use template variables and Markdown to customize notification messages.
+Edit, disable, and delete existing notification rules, or create new rules and define custom logic for when a notification is triggered based on severity and rule type.

 ## Review and remediate findings